hadeelhsaad/hadeelhsaad.github.io/content/outreach/_index.md

         <div class="outreach-split">
         <div class="outreach-text">
-        <h4>Classroom Teaching</h4>
+        <h4>CTraditional Classroom</h4>
-        <p>I have taught biology and geology courses at both the George Washington University and the University of Michigan, Ann Arbor, in roles ranging from undergraduate teaching assistant to instructor of record.</p>
-        <p>My courses often include project-based assignments that use publicly available resources, such as ArcGIS, NCBI, iNaturalist, the IUCN Red List, and the Paleobiology Database, to help students engage directly with the natural world.
+        <p>I have taught biological and geological courses at both the George Washington University and the University of Michigan, Ann Arbor, in roles ranging from undergraduate teaching assistant to instructor of record.
+My courses often include assignments including project using publicly available resources, such as ArcGIS, NCBI, iNaturalist, ICUN, and the Paleobiology Database, to help students engage directly with the natural world.
 These experiences have allowed me to work with students from diverse backgrounds and help them explore how geology and biology have shaped their lives and experiences.</p>
         </div>
         <div class="outreach-carousel-wrap">
         {{< carousel pattern="teaching-*" alt="Classroom teaching photo" >}}